 NAMI NJ 2020 Virtual Multicultural Conference

 Our 1st Virtual Multicultural Conference was a grand success!
 We thank all our speakers, attendees, volunteers, and collaborators for their contributions to a whole day’s meaningful learning and community dialogue.
-Stay tuned on this webpage for the morning webinar recording.

 “Implicit Bias in Behavioral Health Care”